 Keith is survived by children Karen Gentry Cochran (Billy) of Maryland, John K. Gentry of Tulelake, and step-daughter Cheryl Chatburn Ross of Klamath Falls.
 Additionally, he is survived by two grandchildren, Robyn Cochran Moore (John), St. Helens, OR, and Shayne (Mandy) Cochran, MD.
 Three great-grandchildren survive Keith – Karly and Kole Moore and Ryan Cochran.
 He is also survived by nieces and nephews, grandnieces and grandnephews including Vickie Liskey, Rocky (Karen) Liskey, and Tracey (Sue) Liskey, Lower Klamath; Bernie (Pam) Liskey, Tulelake; Cindy Duncan, Dixon, CA; and Karla Sue Duncan (Kim), Concord, CA; Robert (Kathy) Wainright, San Diego; Mary (Ernie) Wainright Noble, Klamath Falls; and Jane (Dennis) Parker, Chehalis, WA.

 Keith will be buried with military honors and graveside services in the Bonanza Cemetery on Saturday, Feb.
 22 at 1:00.
 Those wishing to make contributions are encouraged to donate to the Triad Christian School (2450 Summers Lane, Klamath Falls, OR 97603), where Keith’s military service was honored several times.
 O’Hair-Wards Funeral Chapel is in charge of arrangements.

-To plant a tree in memory of Keith Sylvester Gentry, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Keith Sylvester Gentry, please visit our floral store.